HumanSignal/label-studio/README.md

 ```

 If you have created certificates for tls  you have to place them in the [nginx/certs](./deploy/nginx/certs) folder
-the server will then be available at port 8086 instead.
+the server will then be available on port 8086 instead.

-**this compose file + Nginx config allows **you and everyone else** to access this application from all
+This compose file + Nginx config allows **you and everyone else** to access this application from all
-devices within the network, make sure that your router is configured properly.**
+devices within the network, **make sure that your network is configured properly.**

 ### Install locally with pip